earthobservations/phenodata/README.rst

         --humanize --language=german \
         --sort=Spezies,Datum

-Forecast based on "beginning of flowering" events of 2015-2017 in Berlin for the named list of species "mellifera-eu-primary".
+Forecast based on "beginning of flowering" events of 2015-2017 in Berlin for the named list of species "mellifera-de-primary".
 Sort by date.
 ::